 J.D.
 1983, University of Miami School of Law

-Bernard P. Perlmutter is Professor of Clinical Legal Education and Co-Director of the Child & Youth Law Clinic.
+Bernard P. Perlmutter is Professor of Clinical Legal Education and Co-Director of the Children and Youth Law Clinic.
 In addition to his teaching duties at the Clinic, Professor Perlmutter teaches Family Law, Transnational Family Law, Children and the Law, and New Directions in Lawyering: Interviewing, Counseling and Attorney-Client Relational Skills.

 He and the Clinic represented the petitioner M.W. before the Florida Supreme Court in the landmark case of M.W. v.
 Davis & DCF, which resulted in the Court's adoption of a rule that establishes due process protections, including pre-commitment hearings and the right to counsel, for foster children committed to psychiatric facilities by the state Department of Children & Families.